falconx/encounter-react/README.md

 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
 - FacebookId is revealed in response data - Will be fixed in Phase 4 with encryption and proxy on server.
 - nearbyPresence query returns photo - should this be a separate query?
+- How to handle encountered display when you have a presence to a user who found a different presence which you released.

 # Bugs
  1. Pickup presence.
 Actual result: Users marker appears below the encountered marker until clicked on.